 Course policies: You are encouraged to discuss assignment problems with each other; it is a good way to learn.
 However, the solutions that you write up should be in your own words.
 Never copy your solutions from each other.
-If you find a solution on the internet or in a book, cite your source.
+If you find a solution on the internet, a book, or elsewhere, cite your source.